-Markwayne Mullin is an American politician, businessman, and citizen of the Cherokee Nation who has served as Oklahoma’s junior United States senator since 2023.
-A member of the Republican Party, he was elected in a 2022 special election to complete the remainder of Sen. Jim Inhofe’s term after nearly a decade representing Oklahoma’s 2nd Congressional District (2013–2023).
+Markwayne Mullin is an American politician, businessman, and citizen of the Cherokee Nation who served as Oklahoma's junior United States senator from 2023 until March 2026, when President Donald Trump nominated and the Senate confirmed him as Secretary of Homeland Security.
+A member of the Republican Party, he had previously represented Oklahoma's 2nd Congressional District for nearly a decade (2013 to 2023) before winning a 2022 special election to complete the remainder of Sen. Jim Inhofe's term.

 Raised in eastern Oklahoma, Mullin took over his family plumbing business in his early 20s and later expanded into multiple family companies.
 He earned an associate degree in construction technology from Oklahoma State University Institute of Technology and is known for emphasizing a "businessman, not a politician" identity.

-In the Senate, Mullin leans into a combative, populist brand: hardline on border enforcement, strongly pro–oil and gas, and aggressively anti-regulation.
-He also highlights rural infrastructure priorities and Native affairs, and has noted his role as the first Native American U.S. senator since 2005 and one of the few Cherokee citizens elected to the Senate.
+In the Senate, Mullin leaned into a combative, populist brand: hardline on border enforcement, strongly pro-oil and gas, and aggressively anti-regulation.
+He also highlighted rural infrastructure priorities and Native affairs, and noted his role as the first Native American U.S. senator since 2005 and one of the few Cherokee citizens elected to the Senate.

 Achievements

-- Sustained advocacy for oil & gas production and anti-regulatory energy policy aligned with Oklahoma’s industry base.
+- Sustained advocacy for oil and gas production and anti-regulatory energy policy aligned with Oklahoma's industry base throughout his congressional and Senate career.

-- Elevated Native representation nationally as a Cherokee Nation citizen and a rare Native American member of the U.S. Senate.
+- Elevated Native representation nationally as a Cherokee Nation citizen and a rare Native American member of the U.S. Senate, now extended to the cabinet level.

-- Maintained a strong constituent-services posture focused on infrastructure, disaster response, and regional development in eastern Oklahoma.
+- Maintained a strong constituent-services posture focused on infrastructure, disaster response, and regional development in eastern Oklahoma throughout his time in Congress.

 Controversies

-- Drew national attention for repeated public clashes with labor leaders, including a televised confrontation with Teamsters President Sean O’Brien at a Senate hearing.
+- Drew national attention during his Senate tenure for repeated public clashes with labor leaders, including a televised confrontation with Teamsters President Sean O'Brien at a Senate hearing.

 - Faced criticism for supporting Trump-aligned claims about the 2020 election while running in 2022.